 Not much is known about Nathanael.
-We know that he lived in the same town as Peter, Andrew, and Philip.
-And from the other Gospel accounts, we know that James and John were also residents of Bethsaida.
-But other than growing up in that town we don't know anything about him, except that Christ saw him sitting under the fig tree, and Christ chose him to be one of His disciples.
+We know that he grew up in the same town as Peter, Andrew, and Philip.
+And from the other Gospel accounts, we know that James and John were also from Bethsaida.
+But other than growing up in that town we don't know anything about him, except that Christ saw him sitting under the fig tree, and Jesus chose him to be one of His disciples.